Like in the original series, Friendship Is Magic has Loads and Loads of Characters. This page is to help keep track of them all.

 - The Heavy: While he is implied to serve Chrysalis, he is responsible for most of the conflicts in the series.

 - Hidden Agenda Villain: While he may utilize Discord Gems, he doesn't appear to serve Discord, but rather, is implied to serve Chrysalis.
 He appears to be trying to make sure the Elements of Harmony are formed, as he sent Haze/Edward to try and coerce Applejack into joining the Elements, and gave Trixie specific orders not to kill Twilight, whereas Discord wants Trixie to kill Twilight.
 He later tells Rarity he ultimately is doing the same as the Elements, locating all the Carriers of Sin and recruiting them.
 Outside of that, he doesn't explain further.
+He later explains to Edward this is a deliberate move on his part.
+By shrouding himself in mystery, he's trying to force Zecora to reach the Godzilla Threshold, in which she'll force the Elements to draft Applejack into the group out of fear the five willing members won't be strong enough on their own, ensuring that all six Elements are active for his plans.

 - In the Hood: His Fake!Zecora guise always wears a black hood.